-- The whole dish can be made a day or two ahead and kept covered in the fridge.
+- The whole orzo salad recipe can be made a day or two ahead and kept covered in the fridge.
 Bring it to room temperature or warm in for a couple of minutes in the microwave before serving.
 It tastes great warm or at room temperature.
-(Come to think of it, I can also picture myself eating leftovers straight out of the fridge the next day).
+Or straight out of the left over container in the fridge 🙂

 - 1 1/2 cup dry orzo pasta

-- 2 peppers, any colour, seeded and cut into 3-4 pieces each
+- 2 peppers, any color, seeded and cut into 3-4 pieces each Note 1

 - 1 small eggplant, sliced into1/2 inch rounds